zacgra/zacgra.github.io/_posts/2022-07-14-PRETTIER-RUBY-and-VS-Code.md

 ## Now For Ludicrous Speed!

-I probably lost about 5 hours in at this point, between the various forays in to RuboCop and Solargraph.
-The format on save had gone from...let's say four seconds with RuboCop to maybe half-a-second with Prettier.
+I probably lost about 5 hours at this point, between the various forays in to RuboCop and Solargraph.
+The format-on-save had gone from...let's say four seconds with RuboCop to maybe half-a-second with Prettier.
 All I need to do is save 5,142 times before I'll have made up my time. ;)